Meal Plans

 Why do I only have certain Meal Plans I can choose from?

 Based on where you live, on campus, depends on the types of meal plans you can choose from.
-Blue Jays living in the AMRs, Wolman and Scott-Bates Commons (formerly Charles Commons) can choose from certain plans designed to accommodate the needs their residences.
-Since these locations do not have access to a full kitchen and are required to be on one of our meal plan options based off these facilities.
-Blue Jays living in Homewood and Bradford apartments as well as Roger’s House that have access to a full kitchen and have the option to enroll in any of our current meal plans.
+Blue Jays living in the AMRs, Wolman and Scott-Bates Commons can choose from certain plans designed to accommodate the needs based on their residences.
+Since these locations do not have access to a full kitchen and are required to be on a specific range of meal plans based off these facilities.
+Blue Jays living in Homewood and Bradford apartments as well as Roger’s House that have access to a full kitchen are able to enroll in any of our current meal plans.

 What happens if I don’t use all of my meal swipes each week?